jfulling/OSX-OpenStack/README.md

 ## Ensuring the Right Machine Type is Used (`pc-q35-2.9`)

-OpenStack allows a user to change the instance machine type .uring the image importing stage.
+OpenStack allows a user to change the instance machine type during the image importing stage.
 This can be done simply in the image metadata upon import.

 ---